cubiq/ComfyUI_IPAdapter_plus/README.md

 ### IMPORTANT: Preparing the reference image

 The reference image needs to be encoded by the CLIP vision model.
-The encoder resizes the image **and crops it to the center!**.
+The encoder resizes the image to 224×224 **and crops it to the center!**.
 It's not an IPAdapter thing, it's how it works.
 This means that if you use a portrait or landscape image and the main attention (eg: the face of a character) is not in the middle you'll likely get undesired results.
 As a rule of thumb try to use square pictures.

 ### KSampler configuration suggestions